DataDog/documentation/content/en/tracing/trace_explorer/facets.md

 ### Qualitative facets

 Use qualitative facets when you need to:
 - **Get relative insights** for values.
-For instance, create a facet on `datacenter` span tag to scope down the investigation to one specific region when slow requests are detected.
+For example, create a facet on a `datacenter` span tag to scope down the investigation to one specific region when slow requests are detected.
 - **Count unique values**.
-For instance, create a facet on `usr.email` to see how many distinct users experience errors while loading a specific resource.
+For example, create a facet on `usr.email` to see how many distinct users experience errors while loading a specific resource.
 - Frequently **filter** your spans against particular values.
-For instance, create a facet on an environment tag to scope troubleshooting down to development, staging, or production environments.
+For example, create a facet on an environment tag to scope troubleshooting down to development, staging, or production environments.

-**Note:** Although it is not required to create facets to filter on tags, defining them on tags that you often use during investigations can help reduce your time to resolution.
+  **Note:** Although facets are not required for filtering on tags, defining facets for tags that you often use during investigations can help reduce your time to resolution.

 ### Quantitative facets (measures)

 Use measures when you need to:
 - **Aggregate** values from multiple traces.
-For example, create a measure on the number of rows in Cassandra and view the P95 or top-most referrers per sum of file size requested.
+For example, create a measure on the number of rows in Cassandra and view the p95 or top-most referrers per sum of file size requested.
-- Numerically compute the **highest latency services** for shopping cart values over $1000.
+- Numerically compute the **highest latency services**, for example, for shopping cart values over $1000.
-- **Filter continuous values**.
-For example, the size in bytes of each payload chunk of a video stream.
+- **Filter continuous values**, for example, the size in bytes of each payload chunk of a video stream.

-#### Types
+#### Measure types

-Measures come with either a (long) integer or double value, for equivalent capabilities.
+Measures have either a (long) integer or double value, for equivalent capabilities.

 #### Units

 Measures support units (**time** in seconds or **size** in bytes) for handling of orders of magnitude at query time and display time.
-Unit is a property of the measure itself, not of the field.
+The unit is a property of the measure itself, not of the field.

-For example, consider a `duration` measure in nanoseconds: you have some spans from `service:A` where `duration:1000` stands for `1000 milliseconds`, and some span tags from `service:B` where `duration:500` stands for `500 microseconds`:
-- Use `duration:>20ms` (see [query syntax][1] for reference) to consistently query span tags from both services at once.
+For example, consider a `duration` measure in nanoseconds.
+Suppose spans from `service:A` have `duration:1000`, meaning `1000 milliseconds`.
+Supposed spans from `service:B` have `duration:500`, meaning `500 microseconds`.
+Use `duration:>20ms` to consistently query span tags from both services at once.
+Read [query syntax][1] for more reference information about queries.

 ## Facet panel

 The search bar provides the most comprehensive set of interactions to filter and group your data.
-However, for most cases, the facet panel is likely to be a more straightforward way to navigate into your data.
+However, for many cases, the facet panel is a straightforward way to navigate into your data.
 Open a facet to see a summary of its content for the scope of the current query.

-The search bar and url automatically reflect your selections.
+The search bar and URL automatically reflect your selections from the facet panel.

 - **Facets (qualitative)** come with a top list of unique values, and a count of spans matching each of them.
-- **Measures** come with a slider indicating minimum and maximum values.
+- **Measures (quantitative)** come with a slider indicating minimum and maximum values.
 Use the slider, or input numerical values, to scope the search query to different bounds.

-### Hide facets
+### Hiding facets

-Your organization has a whole collection of facets to address its comprehensive set of use cases across all different teams using traces.
+Your organization has many facets to address use cases across the various teams that use traces.
 Most likely, only a subset of these facets is valuable to you in a specific troubleshooting context.

-**Hide facets** you don't need on a routine basis, to keep only the most relevant facets for your troubleshooting sessions.
+**Hide facets** that you don't need on a routine basis, to keep only the most relevant facets for your troubleshooting sessions.

 {{< img src="tracing/trace_explorer/facets/hide_facets.png" alt="Hide Facet" style="width:30%;">}}

 Hidden facets are still visible in the facet search (see the [Filter Facet](#filter-facets) section) in case you need it.
-Unhide hidden facets from there.
+Unhide hidden facets from facet search.

 {{< img src="logs/explorer/facet/unhide_facet.png" alt="Unhide Facet" style="width:30%;">}}

 #### Hidden facets and teammates

-Hiding facets is specific to your own troubleshooting context and does not impact your teammates' view, unless you update a [Saved View][6].
+Hiding facets is specific to your own troubleshooting context and does not impact your teammates' view, unless you update a [saved view][6].
 Hidden facets is part of the context saved in a saved view.

-### Group facets
+### Grouping facets

 Facets are grouped into meaningful themes, to ease navigation in the facet list.
-Assigning or reassigning a group for a facet (see how to [manage facets](#manage-facets)) is only a matter of display in the facet list, and has no impact on search and analytics capabilities.
+Assigning or reassigning a group for a facet (see [Managing facets](#managing-facets)) affects only the facet list, and has no impact on search and analytics.

 {{< img src="tracing/trace_explorer/facets/group_facets.png" alt="Group Facets" style="width:30%;">}}

-### Filter facets
+### Filtering facets

-Use the search box on facets to scope down the whole facet list and navigate more quickly to the one you need to interact with.
-Facet search uses both facet display name and facet field name to scope results.
+Use the search facets box on the facet panel to scope the whole facet list and navigate more quickly to the one facet you need to interact with.
+Search facets uses both facet display name and facet field name to scope results.

 {{< img src="tracing/trace_explorer/facets/filter_facets.png" alt="Search Facet" style="width:30%;">}}

-## Manage facets
+## Managing facets

 ### Out-of-the-box facets

 Most common facets such as `Status` and `Service` come out-of-the-box, so you can start troubleshooting right away once your spans are ingested.

-### Create facets
+### Creating facets

-As a matter of good practice, always consider using an existing facet rather than creating a new one.
-Using a unique facet for information of a similar nature fosters cross-team collaboration.
+As a matter of good practice, consider reusing an existing facet rather than creating a new one.
+Using a single facet for information of a similar nature fosters cross-team collaboration.

-#### Trace side panel
+#### Creating facets from the trace side panel

 The easiest way to create a facet is to add it from the trace side panel, so that most of the facet details (field path, underlying type) are pre-filled.
-Navigate in the [Trace Explorer][1] to whichever span of interest containing the field to create a facet on.
-Open the trace side-panel for this span, click on the corresponding field (either in the span tags or in infrastructure tags) and create a facet from there:
+Navigate in the [Trace Explorer][1] a span of interest that contains the field to create a facet on.
+Open the trace side-panel for this span by selecting the span from the list.
+Click on the desired field (either in span tags or in infrastructure tags) and create a facet from there:

+- If the field has a numerical value, you can create either a facet or a measure.
 - If the field has a string value, only facet creation is available.
-- If the field has a numerical value, both facet and measure creation are available.

 {{< img src="tracing/trace_explorer/facets/create_facet.png" alt="Add Facet from tags" style="width:50%;">}}

-#### Facet list
+#### Creating facets from the facet list

-In case finding a matching span is not an option, create a new facet directly from the facet panel using the _add facet_ button.
+If finding a span that has the desired field is not an option, create a facet directly from the facet panel by clicking _+ Add_.

 Define the underlying field (key) name for this facet: